 “I didn’t realize how much support was available to me until I came to the Pathways Center.” ~ Donna A.

 The Pathways Center for Grief & Loss is a free resource to the entire community, regardless of whether your loved one is or was a hospice patient.
 Its mission is to support and encourage peoples’ inherent ability to heal and discern new paths on one’s journey through grief.
+Everyone experiences grief when they lose something they care about.
+Grief is comprised of all the thoughts and feelings one experiences related to a loss.
+The Pathways Center for Grief & Loss specializes in helping people cope with serious illness or loss after death.

 Professionally trained and masters-level counselors are available to: